XKirby/en/inventory.md

 > > - Grants the user a new Technique using the Gear.
 > > This Technique can include one Trait as a Tech Default, based on the Gear's primary use (e.g. Tool for weapons, or Aerial for boots).
 > > Regardless of the user's level, only 2 Traits can be used to reduce the Technique's *FP cost*{: .spirit-color }.
 - Personal Traits can be added for a cost of 25 Coins each, with their numerical values beginning at 1.
-Checks using those Traits can score up to a *Great*{: .great-color } result, but no higher.
+Checks using those Traits can score up to a *Great!*{: .great-color } result, but no higher.
 > > Each numerical effect of a Trait can be enhanced to 2 for another 25 Coins, but no further.

 {: .item-callout .item-left }